Starting a new blog (and business) is an exciting time. But before you launch your blog, make sure you’re ready!

 Remove extra widgets from your sidebar

-By default, the sidebar of your blog is pre-loaded with widgets you may not want displayed.
+By default, your blog’s sidebar is pre-loaded with widgets you may not want to be displayed.

 Keep your sidebar clean by removing unnecessary widgets such as the Meta log-in widget, calendar, categories, etc.